-There is no way around it; thoroughly researching what type of breed is the right one for you liking is something which takes a certain amount of time and dedication.
+There is no way around it; thoroughly researching what type of breed is the right one for you liking is something that takes a certain amount of time and dedication.

 If socialized from an early age, they do particularly well with children and other pets.

-This article contains pertinent and relevant information which will help you decide if this mixed breed suits your specific needs as a dog owner.
+This article contains pertinent and relevant information that will help you decide if this mixed breed suits your specific needs as a dog owner.

 When it comes to selecting your new family member, it is essential to do the necessary and proper research which will guide you in making a decision you can live with.

 Picking up a new pet is an important decision since it is most likely to affect your life for quite a few years to come.

 It is best to err on the side of caution when you are actively deciding on the next pet of your dreams.